Chapter 14 : Progression

 I looked over at Mandy, whose eyes were narrowed as she spotted Sirius and Persephone.
 “Er… all right, never mind,” I said.
 “We’ll come back and visit later.”

 The next couple of weeks were nothing out of the ordinary, except the practice sessions for Apparition started for the people who would be taking their tests in April, which included Mandy and Charlotte.
-Other than that, life went on as normal; it rained a lot as spring came around the corner, we went to classes, Mandy saw Persephone and Sirius together in the hallway twice and talked about it a lot.
+Other than that, life went on as normal; it rained a lot as spring came around the corner, we went to classes, Mandy saw Persephone and Sirius together in the hallway twice and talked about it a lot, and the escaped dementors were apprehended by the Ministry after ripping up loads of trees.

 The last Saturday in March, James came up to talk to Mandy, Charlotte and me as we were leaving breakfast.
 “I don’t know if you know, but tomorrow is my birthday!” he exclaimed.
 How would we not know?
 He’d been talking about it for over a month.
 He continued, “There’s going to be some festivities in the Gryffindor common room tomorrow night, and you’re invited.
 Consider yourselves very lucky and special, because I’ve never invited Slytherins.
 There will be Firewhisky.
 See you there!”
 He bounded off down the hall.